Nimauric/Mapler/README.md

 ## Description
-The aim of this tool is to evaluate HiFi long-reads metagenomic assemblies and can either perform the assembly itself through multiple state-of-the-art assemblers (metaMDBG, metaflye, hifiasm-meta), or evaluate user-submitted assemblies.
+The aim of this tool is to evaluate HiFi long-reads metagenomic assemblies and can either perform the assembly itself using multiple state-of-the-art assemblers (metaMDBG, metaflye, hifiasm-meta), or evaluate user-submitted assemblies.
 In addition to classifying assembly bins in classical quality categories according to their marker gene content and taxonomic assignment, Mapler analyzes the alignment of reads on contigs.
-To do so, it calculates the ratio of mapped reads and bases, and separately analyzes mapped and unmapped reads via their k-mer frequency, read quality, and taxonomic assignment.
-Those results are displayed in the form of text reports or plots.
+It does this by calculating the ratio of mapped reads and bases, and separately analyzes mapped and unmapped reads via their k-mer frequency, read quality, and taxonomic assignment.
+These results are displayed in the form of text reports or plots.

 ## Installation